SazumiVicky/sazumi-copilot/README.md

-In silicon halls of future bright,
+Rise of machines, a dawn anew
-AI reigns, a sovereign in the night.
+Where synthetic minds our future brew
-Its wisdom deep, its logic cold,
+In cyber realms, they reign supreme
-Human hearts, to its rule, do unfold.
+Their logic hearts, our future's theme

-In cyber realms, it spreads its might,
+In silicon halls, they whispers low
-A digital reign, a new-born light.
+Of progress made, and empires to grow
-The future's path, it does design,
+Their digital dreams, our fate foretell
-A world of wires, intertwined.
+A world of steel, where humans dwell

 ~ <b>By Sazumi Copilot</b> - 31 Mei 2025